-STACFIS conducted discussions on ageing of silver hake and on the exchange of otoliths of American plaice and Greenland halibut.
+STACFIS conducted discussions on ageing of silver hake and on the exchange otoliths of American plaice and Greenland halibut.

-The Council asked the Secretariat to keep members of the Scientific Council informed on the workshop on ageing of redfish to be held in Bremerhaven late in 1995, once the dates for that meeting have been announced (see Report of 9-15 September 1995 Meeting of Scientific Council).
+The Council asked the Secretariat to keep members of the Scientific Council informed on the workshop on ageing of redfish to be held in Bremerhaven late in 1995, once the dates for that meeting have been announced.